Phenomenology-group-uniandes/CardsLimitsMaker/README.md

 ### Configuration file

 In order to run the program, you need to congfigure the configuration file in `JSON` format.
-The input file to generate the card need to have the format:
+The input files needed to generate the cards need to have the format:
 ```
 folder with the name of the channel
 	signal 1 root file